ZeroOneStudio/node-yandex-kassa/README.md

   }

   // ...
-  //
-  // Here you might validate request params (orderNumber of customerNumber, for example)
+  // Here you might validate request params (for example, `orderNumber` or
-  // if these parameters were passed to payment form
+  // `customerNumber`) if these parameters were passed to payment form
   // ...

   res.set('Content-Type', 'text/xml');